pallets/jinja/docs/api.rst

 The simplest way to configure Jinja to load templates for your application looks roughly like this::

-    from jinja2 import Environment, PackageLoader, select_autoescape
+    from jinja2 import Environment, FileSystemLoader, select_autoescape
     env = Environment(
-        loader=PackageLoader('yourapplication', 'templates'),
+        loader=FileSystemLoader('path/to/templates'),
         autoescape=select_autoescape(['html', 'xml'])
     )

-This will create a template environment with the default settings and a loader that looks up the templates in the `templates` folder inside the `yourapplication` python package.
+This will create a template environment with the default settings and a loader that looks up the templates in the `templates` folder.

 Different loaders are available and you can also write your own if you want to load templates from a database or other resources.
 This also enables autoescaping for HTML and XML files.

 To load a template from this environment you just have to call the :meth:`get_template` method which then returns the loaded :class:`Template`::